OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

     - One with the Adafruit Ultimate GPS
 - LiPo battery
 - Buttons can be used to scroll through the different displays
+    - also features a "local" menu (to be browsed with the buttons) that can execute different tasks, easy to customize like
+        - Pausing the logging
+        - Resuming the logging
+        - Shutting down the Multiplexer
+        - Shutting down the machine (see below)
+        - etc...
+    - Activate a screen saver mode
 - A specific combination on the buttons can shut down the machine.

+---

 This example shows how to _**extend**_  the `NavServer`.